skillcrush/gen-ai-recipe-chatbot/README.md

 # Setting up to run scripts using the openai API with Python.

 The script will be run in a virtual environment.

-Start by creating a virtual environment:
+The first step is to create a virtual environment.
+You can name the virtual environment `venv` or you can give it the same name as your project:

 On a Mac:
 `python3 -m venv chefboost-env`

+or: `python3 -m venv venv`

 On Windows:
 `python -m venv chefboost-env`

+or: `python -m venv venv`

 <br>
 After creating the virtual environment, you need to activate it: